douglassimonsen/pbi_pyadomd/docs/docs/index.md

 # Overview

 Pbi_pyadomd is a fork of the original [pyadomd](https://pypi.org/project/pyadomd/) library, designed to provide a typed Python interface for communicating with SQL Server Analysis Services (SSAS) instances.
 This library allows developers to execute DAX and XML queries against SSAS in a more structured and type-safe manner.
+It also includes the ability to stream results from long-running queries, such as those used in SSAS Trace subscriptions.

 # Installation